acend/container-basics-training/content/en/docs/09/_index.md

 docker network create container-basics-training
 ```

-If you now rerun the list command for Docker networks `container-basics-training` will show up.
+If you rerun the list command for Docker networks now, `container-basics-training` will show up.

 To make the backend accessible from the frontend run both containers with the `--network` option: